klemenv/PyDevice/README.md

 PyDevice will replace certain macros in double percent (%) sign with current record's fields right before the Python code is executed.
 Ie. %VAL% will be automatically replaced with string in VAL field, by default 127.0.0.1.
 Fields from other records can not be referenced this way.

-*Hint: Arbitrary Python code can be executed from any of the supported records.*
+*Hint: Arbitrary single-line Python code can be executed from any of the supported records.*

 ### Getting values from Python code to records